To DO List

 Medical Schools are looking for you to be yourself; with Newport's assistance, we can help you articulate your passion, dedication and preparedness for medical school.
 We pride ourselves on our ability to help candidates weave together a cohesive and compelling narrative.

 Print, proof and then submit your AMCAS application but only if your transcript is complete and accurate.
 This will include study abroad coursework from the spring semester, if applicable.
 If something will delay your transcript, determine how long the delay will be and work diligently to resolve the problem.
-If delays will extend beyond August 1st, seek assistance from a dean or advisor to rectify the problem.
+If delays will extend beyond August 1st, seek assistance from a dean or advisor to troubleshoot the problem.

 Once you have STARTED your AMCAS application, you can request your transcript be sent to AMCAS.
 You need to download the AMCAS Transcript Request Form from your AMCAS application and share this ID number with the registrar.
 This information is vital to AMCAS so they can accurately match your transcript with your file.